Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Practical information

-• Where to find it: it is located in the Quartier des Halles, just under the dome of the Les Halles shopping center.
+• Where: it is located in the Quartier des Halles, just under the dome of the Les Halles shopping center.

 • Opening dates: between the second week of November and the last days of the year.